teuben/nemo-lesson/_episodes/01-introduction.md

 ### NEMO

-NEMO is a software environment to enable you to do Stellar Dynamics in general and the N-body problem in particular.
+NEMO is a software environment to enable you to study Stellar Dynamics in general and the N-body problem in particular.
 It has several hundred programs to initialize stellar N-body systems, integrate them in time, study their orbits, convert them to images, and compare them to observations etc.etc.